torrejonv/teranode/docs/sop/StandardOperatingProcedures-kubernetes-operator-milestone-3-alpha-testing.md

 **BSV**: Bitcoin Satoshi Vision, the blockchain network that Teranode is designed to support.

+**BSVA Catalog**: A curated collection of operators and services provided by the Bitcoin SV Association for easy deployment of Teranode and related components.

 **Coinbase**: The first transaction in a block, which creates new coins as a reward for the miner.

 **Docker**: A platform used to develop, ship, and run applications inside containers.